Eddydev-ALU/alu_regex-data-extraction-Eddydev-ALU/README.md

 How to run the codes:

-    Step 1: Open terminal
+    Step 1: Open the index.html file
-    Step 2: Navigate to the javascript file.
+    Step 2: Insert the text you want to extract data from.
-    Step 3: Run the Javascript file using this command: node (file.js)
+    Step 3: Click extract